Signs of OCD in Children

 Even when a child is aware of their OCD, it can be difficult for them to talk about it.
 More than a lack of understanding, they may be embarrassed by their thoughts and rituals.

 For this reason, it can help a child to externalize their OCD.
 One interactive way to do so is by giving the diagnosis a creative name, such as “Mr. Worry” or “Mr. Bossy.”
-If they have a specific type of OCD, “Mr. Germs” or “Mr. Numbers” may be more appropriate.
+If they have a subtype of OCD, “Mr. Germs” or “Mr. Numbers” may be more appropriate.

 3.)
 Don’t Burden Your Child with Their OCD

-1. It overlooks the challenges your child has successfully overcame
+1. It overlooks the challenges your child has successfully overcome.

 Furthermore, pointing out your child’s rituals may cause them to become more secretive of their OCD.
 In turn, the long process of treatment will only be further inhibited.